 9 Minutes of Neuroscience with Dr Diane Harner

 Definition of Happiness:

 The first thing that I want to cover today is: What is the function of happiness?
 Why are we even happy at all?
 What we know is that happiness is our brain’s way of getting us to pay attention to rewarding behaviour.
 And a way of thinking about rewarding behaviour is anything that is in the best interests for us to repeat.
 So things like eating food and cuddling and achievement, they’re all associated with reward because in some way they enhance our chance of survival.
 So when our brain tells us that we are doing a rewarding behaviour that it wants us to repeat, it gives us the feeling of happiness.

 So what’s going on in the brain when we’re experiencing these rewards?

 So it turns out there’s actually a chemical in the brain that is preparing us and giving us that courage and that confidence.
-And so can you get more of it?
-Can you build it?
+Can you build courage and confidence?

 But what’s the neuroscience behind the relationships between happiness and confidence?

 We know that confidence and happiness are linked in some way because it’s actually the same areas of the brain that light up when we’re happy and when we’re confident.
 It’s primarily the front part of the brain, the prefrontal cortex which is the logical, rational, goal setting part of the brain and the ventral striatum, which is the reward centre in our brain.
 There have been lots of imaging experiments done where they’ve looked at people’s brains when they have a sense of confidence and when they have a feeling of happiness and they see the same areas of the brain light up.